ericbeland/enhanced_errors/README.md

 ```

-The approach above activates the TracePoint to start capturing exceptions and their surrounding context.
+This captures all exceptions and their surrounding context.
-It also overrides the .message to have the variables.
+It also overrides the .message to display the variables.

 If modifying your exception handlers is an option, it is better *not* to use
-override_messages: true, but instead just use the exception.captured_variables, which is
+but instead just use the exception.captured_variables, which is
-a string describing what was found, that is available regardless.
+a string describing what was found.

-Note that a minimalistic approach is taken to generating the string--if no qualifying variables were present, you won't see any message!
+Note: a minimalistic approach is taken to generating the capture string.
+If no qualifying variables were present, you won't see any message additions!

 ### Configuration Options